Associate Professor of Music

 - Bands and Music

-As a teacher, Dr. Johnson has received three school board commendations, two 9-News Teacher Who Cares Awards, and a Colorado Teacher of the Year Award sponsored by the Walmart Foundation.
-As a conductor, clinician, and educational consultant, he has worked extensively throughout the United States and internationally in Japan, India, China, Spain, Ireland, Argentina, and the Dominican Republic.
-Dr. Johnson serves as the artistic director and curator for SpaRk!, an annual immersive music festival serving patrons in the San Francisco Bay area.
-In 2009, he received first prize in the Hugh McMillan conducting competition and is a frequent music festival adjudicator and presenter at state, national and international music education conferences including presentations in Finland, Canada, Lithuania, Scotland, Spain, and China.
-He was a featured scholar in the documentary Carry the Tune (directed and produced by Paul Trapkus), which was awarded best documentary at the 2015 San Francisco Film Festival and was an Official Selection of the World Arts Film Festival.
-Dr. Johnson's scholarly writings and research have been published in the Journal of Research in Music Education, Music Educators Journal, Contributions to Music Education, Journal of Education and Training Studies, and The Bulletin for the Council of Research in Music Education.
-His most recent book A Guide to Student Teaching —written in collaboration with authors Dennis Fisher (University of North Texas) and Lissa May (Indiana University)—is available through GIA Publications.
+As a teacher, Erik has received three school board commendations, two 9-News Teacher Who Cares awards, and a Colorado Teacher of the Year award sponsored by the Walmart Foundation.
+As a conductor, clinician, and educational consultant, Erik has worked extensively throughout the United States and internationally in Japan, India, China, Spain, Ireland, Argentina, and the Dominican Republic.
+He serves as the artistic director and curator for SpaRk!, an annual immersive music festival serving patrons in the San Francisco Bay area.
+In 2009, Erik received first prize in the Hugh McMillan conducting competition and is a frequent music festival adjudicator and presenter at state, national and international music education conferences including presentations in Finland, Canada, Lithuania, Scotland, Spain, and China.
+He was a featured scholar in the documentary Carry the Tune (directed and produced by Paul Trapkus) which was awarded best documentary at the 2015 San Francisco Film Festival and was an official selection of the World Arts Film Festival.
+His scholarly writings and research have been published in the Journal of Research in Music Education, Music Educators Journal, Contributions to Music Education, Journal of Education and Training Studies, and The Bulletin for the Council of Research in Music Education.
+His most recent book A Guide to Student Teaching — written in collaboration with authors Dennis Fisher (University of North Texas) and Lissa May (Indiana University) — is available through GIA Publications.